pacificpelican/gallery4/readme.md

 Gallery 4 is for showcasing photography on user-powered web sites.

 ### Setup ###
-In order to install Gallery4, create a mySQL database and use the `gallery4.sql` file included in the root of the project folder to set up the schema.
+In order to install Gallery4, create a mySQL database (by default called gallery4) and use the `gallery4.sql` file included in the root of the project folder to set up the schema.
 Then copy the code to the root of a web server, after changing the data in `[/application/config/config.php](application/config/config.php)` to reflect the details of your site.

 ***Admin Accounts***